pmaxted/xamidimura/README.md

  definitions, timeouts, etc so you don't need to go hunting through all the code to find them.
 Plus, if they are used multiple times, only have to change them once.
 Can try to make error codes unique.

+* **specify_roof_state.py** - Use this to supply a new roof state to plcd.
+Can be either 'o' to open, 'c' to close or 's' to stop the roof.

 * **tcs_control.py** - Contains the functions that interact with the TCS machine.
 Uses the module subprocess.py to SSH directly to the TCS and pass the